Jeff Sessions to announce campaign for Alabama Senate seat, sources say

 A major question hanging over Sessions’ entrance into the race is whether Trump -- who remains popular in Alabama -- will take steps to thwart his bid.
 Trump is scheduled to visit Alabama this weekend to attend the Alabama-LSU game college football game on Saturday.

-Other Republicans running include U.S. Rep. Bradley Byrne, former Auburn football coach Tommy Tuberville, former Alabama Supreme Court chief justice Roy Moore, Alabama Secretary of State John Merrill, businessman Stanley Adair and state Rep. Arnold Mooney.
+Other Republicans running include U.S. Rep Bradley Byrne, former Auburn football coach Tommy Tuberville, former Alabama Supreme Court chief justice Roy Moore, Alabama Secretary of State John Merrill, businessman Stanley Adair and state Rep. Arnold Mooney.

 After Sessions resigned from the Senate to become attorney general, Jones in 2017 pulled off a major upset in Alabama by defeating Moore, becoming the first Democrat to win election to the Senate from the deeply conservative state in 25 years.